OMIndependent/quswan/src/liveblogs/tob/tob15.md

 Exorcists aren't perfect...

-Now one question's on my mind for this week:
+Now one question's on my mind for this week:<br/>
 **Is Rokurou a spy?
 He seems to know certain things about the Abbey, and about ships...or maybe he's that good at observations?**